We get this question a lot: “Can you put affiliate links in recipes?”

 Well, the people making your recipe want to know EXACTLY which:

-- Pizza stone you use to get that crispy bottom
+- Pizza stone gets that crispy bottom

 - Tomato sauce you swear by